-When I visited my general practitioner in January last year, I thought I was going in for my annual health check and my doctor mentioned that it had been a long while since I came in for a health check.
+When I visited my general practitioner, I thought I was going in for my annual health check and my doctor mentioned that it had been a long while since I came in for a health check.
 I was a bit confused.
 I knew that it wasn’t exactly a year since I last had a checkup, but it wasn’t that long ago, or was it? … It appeared that three years had passed since my last “annual” checkup!

 These checkups are often regulated by manufacturers, governments or insurance companies.
 Health checks are always important, but rarely urgent and regulation makes it easier to stick to a regular checkup schedule.